dhruvd22/curioquest/README.md

 ## Deployment
 `npm run build` outputs a fully static site in `out/`.
 Deploy with Vercel, Cloudflare Pages, Netlify, or any static file host.
 No server is required.

+For container deployments (e.g. Runpod), start `node serverless.mjs` after building.
+The app serves static files on `process.env.PORT` and a `/ping` health check on `process.env.PORT_HEALTH` for the load balancer.

 ## Roadmap
 - Search across stories
 - Recommendation engine